Skip to content

 Request an interactive job on 1 node and 1 GPU (for 30 minutes as an example):

 Note: The partition may not have free nodes so you might not be able to start your interactive job immediately.
-If a node is available and your job starts, you should see something like:

 Now, load the Paraview module: